Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 And of course…

 The world didn’t fall apart.
-The artist was absolutely fine.
-Someone else stepped in to help with their social media.
+Someone else stepped in to help out.

 And that reminded me of something I want to remind you of, too: